The wonders of Ostia Antica

 • The I regio includes the castrum, the forensic area dedicated to legal and economic activities, the thermal baths, as well as the building of the Capitolium, and corresponds to the central portion of the city;

-• The II regio housed numerous other public buildings: the baths of Neptune, some temples, the barracks of a detachment of the fire brigade, the body set up by Augustus to protect Rome from the frequent fires that plagued the city, and the theater;
+• The II regio housed numerous other public buildings: the baths of Neptune, some temples, the barracks of a detachment of the fire brigade, the body set up by Augustus to protect Rome from the frequent fires that plagued the city, and the theatre;

 • The III regio contained numerous residential buildings of different types;

-• In the IV regio there were numerous domus and baths, in addition to the temple of Magna Mater, goddess of nature, the macellum, a market dedicated to the sale of meat and fish, and finally to the Trajan age schola;
+• In the IV regio, there were numerous domus and baths, in addition to the temple of Magna Mater, goddess of nature, the macellum, a market dedicated to the sale of meat and fish, and finally to the Trajan age schola;

 • The V regio was occupied by residential and spa complexes and by some horrea, warehouses, and commercial structures.

-The increasingly dominant role in the third century AD of the other port center, Portus, caused the slow decline of the town of Ostia, which was completely abandoned in the sixth century AD when the Western Empire had already collapsed.
+The increasingly dominant role in the third century AD of the other port centre, Portus, caused the slow decline of the town of Ostia, which was completely abandoned in the sixth century AD when the Western Empire had already collapsed.

 VILLAS YOU MAY LIKE